 Many business entrepreneurs define success by such measures as sales revenue, profits, number of branch offices and employees, and so on.
 These are fine measures, but other organizations, particularly nonprofits, have other measures.
-For example, the Sierra Club of Canada seeks to "develop a diverse, well-trained grassroots network working to protect the integrity of our global ecosystems."
+For example, the Washington, D.C.-based nonpartisan Violence Policy Center (VPC) seeks "to fight firearms violence through research, education, and advocacy."

-To accomplish such goals as affecting public policy and public opinion about issues such as the environment and health, money is necessary, but such a cause-focused organization has a "bottom line" very different from a for-profit organization.
+To accomplish such goals as affecting public policy and public opinion about an issue like gun violence, money is necessary, but such a causefocused organization has a "bottom line" very different from a for-profit organization.